 Every year thousands of students choose to take medical electives with IVHQ.
 Here’s why:

 IVHQ offers affordable and all-inclusive medical elective opportunities in 20 different destinations, including Costa Rica, Guatemala, Peru, India, Nepal, Kenya, and Tanzania.
 These electives have been designed to meet the needs of students studying to be doctors, nurses, dentists, midwives, physiotherapists, occupational therapists, and other healthcare-related professions.

 We have over 15 years of experience in hosting students on our medical electives and we specialize in taking care of all your pre-departure and in-country arrangements.
 We provide you with a placement that meets your elective requirements, while offering you a rewarding travel experience, as you are immersed in the local culture and have the opportunity to spend your weekends traveling with like-minded students.

 IVHQ will arrange your airport pick-up, accommodation, meals and orientation, and provide you with access to 24/7 in-country support to make sure your time abroad runs as smoothly as possible.

-With fees starting from just $180 for 1 week, you will not find a more affordable and reliable elective opportunity.
+With fees starting from just $20 per day including accommodation, you will not find a more affordable and reliable elective opportunity.

 This was one of the greatest experiences of my life.
 I have learned so much and I am so grateful for this opportunity.
 My project was excellent, it was everything I could have hoped for and more.
 I feel like the doctors and staff appreciated my help, and they did a great job of getting me as involved as possible with the skills I do have.
 One of my favorite moments was witnessing the birth of a baby girl at my clinic, which was an incredible experience!
 Jamie Jarett, 22 (Medical Elective in Guatemala)